-Everyone can make an amazing PowerPoint presentation.
+Everyone can make an inspiring presentation.
 So can you!

 PowerPoint is one of the most used presentation tools in the world.
 Just like me, I am sure many of you have had to attend more than one too many boring presentations.